Monster of Florence: Mainardi and Migliorini

 On 19 June 1982, mechanic Paolo Mainardi (22) and dressmaker Antonella Migliorini (20) were shot to death just after having sex in Mainardi's car on a provincial road in Montespertoli.
-This time the killer did not have the time to mutilate the female victim as the road was relatively busy and several passing motorists had seen the car parked at the side of the road after its interior light had turned on.
-Mainardi was still alive when found, but died some hours later in hospital due to serious injuries.
+This time, the killer did not have the time to mutilate the female victim, as the road was relatively busy.
+Several passing motorists had seen the car parked at the side of the road after its interior light had turned on.
+Mainardi was still alive when found; he died some hours later in hospital due to serious injuries.
+After this double murder, the investigators connected it to the other four double murders, including the one from 1968.
 Mainardi is believed to have heard or seen the killer approaching and attempted to drive away, only to lose control of his car and drive into a ditch on the other side of the road.
 Another reconstruction of the events suggests that, after shooting the couple, the killer drove Mainardi's car for a few meters to hide the vehicle and the bodies in a woodland area nearby, only to lose control of the car and abandon it in the ditch where it was discovered by a motorist only a few minutes later.

 Meyer and Rüsch

 On 9 September 1983, Wilhelm Friedrich Horst Meyer (24) and Jens Uwe Rüsch (24), two students from Osnabrück, West Germany, were visiting Italy to celebrate an important scholarship Meyer had just won.
 They were found shot to death in their Volkswagen Samba Bus in Galluzzo.
-Rüsch's long blond hair and small build could have deceived the killer into thinking he was a female.
+Rüsch's long blond hair and slim build could have deceived the killer into thinking he was a woman.
 Police suspected that the students were gay lovers based on pornographic materials found at the scene.